-The Samsung Galaxy S9 with its 'reimagined' camera has been released, and now we're getting tips about Samsung's next instalment, the Galaxy S10.
+With the launch of the Samsung Galaxy S9 and its 'reimagined' camera now well behind us, the tips are starting to really flow in about Samsung's next instalment, the Samsung Galaxy S10.

-So what do we know so far about the next phone in the S range of Galaxy smartphones?
+The S10, which has been given a really cool codename, is on course to see the light of day in March 2019, so what do we know so far about the next phone in Samsung's S range of Galaxy smartphones?

 - Read our Samsung Galaxy S9 review